BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/docker_intro.md

 Looking here, I have some alpine, ubuntu, devopsdays (I helped organize DevOpsDays Victoria 2018) images kicking around.

 And then there is hugo:latest and gnoinski.ca:latest.
-These are containers I have built, which is a process I will get into in the next Docker post. <!--TODO link to Docker build post-->
+These are containers I have built, which is a process I will get into in the [next Docker post](/posts/dockerfile_build_layers).

 We should always cleanup after ourselves.
 We can remove old images by running `docker rmi {IMAGEID}`